ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

   </tbody>
 </table>

+### Placing multiple ‘add another‘ components on a page

+The only time you can place more than 1 'add another' on a page is with the inline variant.
+You still need to be aware of how this will affect the length and complexity of the page.

+Placing multiple components on the page will increase page complexity and make it harder for users to complete the forms successfully.
+User may lose their position on the page, enter data in the wrong place or delete the wrong item.

+Do not place:

+- the 'stacked' layout on the page more than once
+- an 'add another' component inside another one, for example to create subsections (screenreaders may not announce it, and it may make the page harder to use for everyone)
+- the 'stacked' and 'inline' layout on the same page

 ### Other parts of the page

 When users interact with this component, pages will get longer and more complex.
-Therefore it’s best to not add too much else to the page.
+Therefore it’s best to keep the rest of the page fairly simple.
 A leaner page will also make it easier for users to identify -- and recover from -- errors.

 ### Screens after the component